unphased/code-nodes/README.md

 editor on disk.
 When the toggle is enabled:

 - The script textbox becomes read-only so it mirrors whatever is on disk.
-- A new `script_filename` widget appears where you can enter a path relative to the `code-nodes` extension directory (absolute paths are also supported).
+- The `script_filename` widget (always visible) lets you type a path relative to the `code-nodes` extension directory.
+For safety, the built-in saver only writes inside that directory.
 - The helper fetches the file over ComfyUI's `/extensions/...` static server so the code preview inside the node keeps up with the file contents.
 Use the dedicated **Reload File** button (or the node's right-click menu → **Reload Script Preview**) after editing the file to pull in the latest version.
+- Need to push changes back to disk?
+Click **Save File** next to the reload button.
+If the target file already exists you'll get a unified diff in a confirmation dialog before the node overwrites it.
 - During execution the node reads the same file directly from the filesystem so you can keep iterating in your own editor without copy/paste loops.